Iraqi troops pause, await back-up in battle for Tikrit against militants

 Islamic State also carried out attacks in Ramadi, about 90 km west of Baghdad.
 Two suicide car bombers killed at least two policemen and wounded more than 50 others after one of the explosions caused a building to collapse, a police source said.

-The bombings were followed by fierce clashes involving mortars between IS fighters and Iraqi security forces in the centre of Ramadi in which two policemen and seven civilians were killed, the source said.
+The bombings were followed by fierce clashes involving mortars between IS fighters and Iraqi security forces in the center of Ramadi in which two policemen and seven civilians were killed, the source said.

 On the outskirts of Samarra, a sacred Shi'ite city being used as a rear base for the Tikrit offensive further north, militants attacked an Iraqi army unit on Friday, two security officials said.
 One said 11 soldiers had been captured by the militants.

-A bomb near a busy market killed 4 people and wounded 11 in the Sab al-Bour neighbourhood of northern Baghdad, police and medics said.
+A bomb near a busy market killed 4 people and wounded 11 in the Sab al-Bour neighborhood of northern Baghdad, police and medics said.
 No one immediately claimed responsibility for the attacks.

 (Additional reporting and writing by Maggie Fick; Editing by Janet Lawrence and Raissa Kasolowsky)